5. “Can I die from my Atrial Fibrillation? Is it life threatening?”

 Most episodes of A-Fib are not life threatening.
 Even though you may feel awful, it’s not like having a heart attack.

 The biggest danger from A-Fib is the risk of stroke.
 Because your heart isn’t pumping out properly, blood clots can form and travel to the brain causing stroke.
 If you have A-Fib, you are five times more likely to have a stroke than the general population.
-It’s most important to take a blood thinner like warfarin (Coumadin) or aspirin to help prevent these clots from forming.
+You may need to take a blood thinner like warfarin (Coumadin) or a NOAC to help prevent these clots from forming.

 For more about the physiology of A-Fib, see our Overview of Atrial Fibrillation.